nealhardesty/anubuntu/README.md

-anubuntu
+anubuntu (ANdroid UBUNTU)
 ========

-Scripts to run Ubuntu on an Android device
+A Simple way to Run Ubuntu on Android Devices

+Copyright 2013 - Neal Hardesty - All Rights Reserved